Recently I took a self-defense/handgun training Workshop from one of my favorite groups, APT.

-Many of these experts (or the good ones at least) will tell you the best things that you can do to avoid emergency or survive in a situations actually have to do with things well outside of typical survival scenario.
+Many of these experts (or the good ones at least) will tell you the best things that you can do to avoid an emergency or survive in situations actually have to do with things well outside of a typical survival scenario.

-This was a topic of conversation with my doctors and staff in my clinic this morning because I found it quite interesting and very much along the lines of what I try to push on Drchadpeters.
+This was a topic of conversation with my doctors and staff in my clinic this morning because I found it quite interesting and very much along the lines of what I try to push on SportsDocDC as well as BeAwesome365.

 So with no further ado -today’s column will be called Are You Healthy Enough to Survive?

-You are a million times more likely to die from a heart attack then from a terrorist attack!
+You are a million times more likely to die from a heart attack than from a terrorist attack!

 In fact, there are more Bicycling deaths and significantly more auto accident deaths than mass shootings.